tlswg/tls13-spec/draft-ietf-tls-rfc8446bis.md

 With a 128-bit key as in AES-128, rekeying 2^64 times has a high probability of key reuse within a given connection.
-Note that even if the key repeats, the IV is also independently generated.
-In order to provide an extra margin of security, sending implementations MUST NOT allow the epoch to exceed 2^48-1.
-In order to allow this value to be changed later, receiving implementations MUST NOT enforce this rule.
+Note that even if the key repeats, the IV is also independently generated, so the chance of a joint key/IV collision is much lower.
+In order to provide an extra margin of security, sending implementations MUST NOT allow the epoch -- and hence the number of key updates -- to exceed 2^48-1.
+In order to allow this value to be changed later -- for instance for ciphers with more than 128-bit keys -- receiving implementations MUST NOT enforce this rule.
 If a sending implementation receives a KeyUpdate with request_update set to "update_requested", it MUST NOT send its own KeyUpdate if that would cause it to exceed these limits and SHOULD instead ignore the "update_requested" flag.
+This may result in an eventual need to terminate the connection when the limits in {{limits-on-key-usage}} are reached.

 #  Record Protocol